MJGrey/SprayingToolkit/README.md

 ## Tool Overview

-### Atomizer
+### Atomizer ⚛️

-A blazing fast password sprayer Lync/Skype For Business, OWA & O365 Built on Python 3.7+, HTTPX and AsyncIO.
+A blazing fast password sprayer for Lync, OWA & O365.
+Built on Python 3.7+, [HTTPX](https://github.com/encode/httpx) and AsyncIO.

+**New:**
+Now with a RESTful API and HTTP/2 support!

-### Spindrift
+### Spindrift 💨

 Utility script to convert names to active directory usernames or emails according to a specified format.

 (e.g `Alice Eve` => `CONTOSO\aeve`, `Alice Eve` => `aeve@contoso.com` )

+### Vaporizer 🌬

+A port of [@OrOneEqualsOne](https://twitter.com/OrOneEqualsOne)'s [GatherContacts](https://github.com/clr2of8/GatherContacts) Burp extension to [mitmproxy](https://mitmproxy.org/) add-on with some improvements.

+Scrapes Google and Bing for LinkedIn profiles, automatically generates emails from the profile names using the specified pattern and performs password sprays in real-time.

+### Aerosol 💦

+Scrapes all text from the target website and sends it to [AWS Comprehend](https://aws.amazon.com/comprehend/) for analysis to generate custom wordlists for password spraying.

 # Installation